How to Become a Life Coach - Thinking about becoming a life coach?

 Before you make the leap into life coaching, it’s smart to assess if your personality traits and skills match those necessary for the job.
 Although coaches can come from all different backgrounds, there are some qualities and abilities that most possess or develop before entering the career.

-Top Qualities and Skills of a Life Coach
+Top Qualities and Skills you will need in order to learn how to Become a Life Coach

 - Adept listeners